-Are you create more cool features or more new features? instead of creating more valuable deeper and end-to-end features?
+Do you create more cool features or more new features?
+Instead of creating more valuable deeper and end-to-end features?
 This will soon lead you to the unsatisfied customers and frustrated sales.
 Take a Product-Led journey to make your customers successful.

 Your startup embarked on Product-Led strategy with good intentions with a small set of motivated people in the room.
 As time goes by, the minimalist ideas and frictionless design ideas would somehow get cornered and the product starts bloating.
 The bloating could be because of two reasons, 1) we are improving the existing features or 2) introducing new features.
+Here you will learn how to combat spaghetti features in SaaS by trying new things and measuring how well they succeed.
 While it might be the same effort to introduce or improve a feature, the former has a ripple effect on the product.

 This is not to say, that the individual features are not useful.
-They are all master pieces on their own, but just does not fit together or even if they fit they are less than ideal to work with.
+They are all master pieces on their own, but they do not fit together or even if they fit they are less than ideal to work with.

 Let us see some of the reasons why this would happen.
 As silly as they sound, it is true that we give way to our behavioral comfort zone and yield to external pressures.